mehulagg/gitlab/doc/user/admin_area/settings/user_and_ip_rate_limits.md

 These limits are disabled by default.

 NOTE:
-By default, all git operations are first tried unathenticated.
-Because of this, HTTP git operations may trigger the rate limits configured for unauthenticated requests.
+By default, all Git operations are first tried unathenticated.
+Because of this, HTTP Git operations may trigger the rate limits configured for unauthenticated requests.

 ![user-and-ip-rate-limits](img/user_and_ip_rate_limits.png)